Shab00/FLAGRANT2/README.md

 ## requirements.txt
 Contains the list of required packages for running the Jupyter Notebook.

+# Key Metrics

+## Precision
+- For class 0: 0.95
+- For class 1: 0.97

+## Recall
+- For class 0: 0.97
+- For class 1: 0.95

+## F1-score
+- Both classes: 0.96

+## Support
+- Class 0: 72 instances
+- Class 1: 75 instances

+## Accuracy
+- 0.96

+## Macro avg
+- Precision, recall, and F1-score: 0.96

+## Weighted avg
+- Precision, recall, and F1-score: 0.96

+# Overall
+The model demonstrates excellent performance with high precision, recall, and F1-score for both classes.
+The accuracy of 0.96 indicates that the model is highly effective in classifying instances correctly.
 ```
 This README.md provides an overview of the YouTube analytics project for the FLAGRANT2 channel, detailing the content and purpose of each file in the repository.